 Innovation: All of our public safety teams use extensive data and systems to track service and outcomes.
 These tools lead to initiatives such as the successful Repeat Offender Unit.
 Police use data to implement innovative early intervention and tracking systems for domestic violence.
 Both police and fire & rescue uses data to ensure exceptional response times in the face of population growth and density changes, especially in the Rt.
 1 Corridor, Downtown Columbia and the West.

-A. Absolutely not!
+A. I will never support taxpayer money being spent on campaigns unless it is 100% voluntary and does not place administrative burdens on the County.
 I was disappointed that the Howard County Council passed a bill in June 2017 to model Montgomery County’s system of taxpayer-funded elections, and I’m proud of our current District 5 Councilman, Greg Fox, who was the lone vote against the bill.
 Although I am open to discussing ways to reduce the influence of large donors on our local elections, a taxpayer should never have to contribute his or her hard-earned money to a politician who will vote against their values.